 Breach is not an online game, even though you will see gamers near you competing inside it, but rather a separate universe which enhances your experience using what I call a “Neuromancer Style”.

-The porpuse of Breach is hacking your way inside megacorporations servers to extract sensitive data.
+The purpose of Breach is hacking your way inside megacorporations servers to extract sensitive data.
 Unlike the in-game hacking, you will actually, albeit virtually, enter the cyberspace and will perform using a third person view.

 Being this the first part of the review I will not give a score to the game yet, but I can already tell that my overall experience is very positive indeed.

-Note: All pictures, except Breach section, by g0blin.
+Note All pictures, except Breach section, by g0blin.

 Note 2: corrected a few typos… Sorry about that.